mozman/ezdxf/docs/source/render/mesh.rst

 MeshBuilder
 ===========

-The :class:`MeshBuilder` is a helper class  to create :class:`~ezdxf.entities.Mesh` entities.
-Stores a list of vertices and a faces list where each face is a list of indices into the vertices list.
+The :class:`MeshBuilder` classes are helper tools to manage meshes buildup by vertices and faces.
+The vertices are stored in a vertices list as :class:`Vec3` instances.
+The faces are stored as a sequence of vertex indices which is the location of the vertex in the vertex list.
+A single :class:`MeshBuilder` class can contain multiple separated meshes at the same time.

-The :meth:`MeshBuilder.render` method, renders the mesh into a :class:`~ezdxf.entities.Mesh` entity.
-The :class:`~ezdxf.entities.Mesh` entity supports ngons in AutoCAD, ngons are polygons with more than 4 vertices.
+The method :meth:`MeshBuilder.render_mesh` renders the content as a single DXF :class:`~ezdxf.entities.Mesh` entity, which supports ngons, ngons are polygons with more than 4 vertices.
+This entity requires at least DXF R2000.

+The method :meth:`MeshBuilder.render_polyface` renders the content as a single DXF :class:`~ezdxf.entities.Polyface` entity, which supports only triangles and quadrilaterals.
+This entity is supported by DXF R12.

+The method :meth:`MeshBuilder.render_3dfaces` renders each face of the mesh as a single  DXF :class:`~ezdxf.entities.Face3d` entity, which supports only triangles and quadrilaterals.
+This entity is supported by DXF R12.

+The :class:`MeshTransformer` class is often used as an interface object to transfer mesh data between functions and moduls, like for the mesh exchange add-on :mod:`~ezdxf.addons.meshex`.

 The basic :class:`MeshBuilder` class does not support transformations.